ihtnc/dooduel/README.md

-# dooduel
+# dooduel Supabase scripts

-Doodle fast.
-Guess faster!

-Draw, guess, and race against the clock!
-Take turns sketching secret words while friends try to guess them fast.
-The quicker the guess, the higher the score.
-Speed, creativity, and clever guesses decide the winner!
+This repository is for the Dooduel application.
+It contains two main components: the frontend built with Next.js and the backend powered by Supabase.

+## Directory structure

+The [src](src) directory contains the source code for the frontend component while the [db](db) directory contains database scripts and configurations for the Supabase backend.

+View the `README.md` files for more details about the [frontend](src/README.md) and [backend](db/README.md) components.

+## Disclaimer

+This project was intended for educational and personal use only.